There are many more things to do in Cagliari than you’d expect – so many, that even locals hardly get to do them all.

 And the Pinacoteca Nazionale

 The Pinacoteca Nazionale is right next to the Archeology Museum, and has an incredible collection of art dating between the 15th and the 17th century, with works of Catalan and Genoese artists, as well as Sardinian ones.
-Visiting is one of the things to do in Cagliari for art lovers.

 Walk around the Ghetto degli Ebrei